-The Asset Management Strategy (2023-28) sets out our approach taken to maximise the long term sustainability of the housing stock, focusing particularly on the financial and social returns they generate now and in the future.
+The Asset Management Strategy (2024-29) sets out our approach taken to maximise the long term sustainability of the housing stock, focusing particularly on the financial and social returns they generate now and in the future.
 The sustainability index is fundamental to active asset management, in that it facilitates financial evaluation of the housing stock at an individual property level.
 It enables us to monitor the long term performance of each home by establishing a 30 year net present value (NPV) of the income and expenditure derived from each home.

-The Sustainability Index currently shows the associations stock operate at an average NPV of £60k.
-The majority of properties (98.8%) of properties have a positive NPV, leaving just 152 properties (1.2% of all homes) that have a negative NPV.
-When assessing any outliers for viability each is individually appraised to review their long-term viability with detailed assessments completed by our Asset Planning & Data Managers.
+The sustainability index currently shows the associations stock operate at an average NPV of £51k.
+The majority of properties (95%) of properties have a positive NPV, leaving just 683 properties (5% of all homes) that have a negative NPV.
+When assessing any outliers for viability each is individually appraised to review their long-term viability with detailed assessments completed by our Asset Planning and Data Managers.

 This process of information based appraisal and review is key to understanding our stock base and making sure it is sustainable over the next 30 years.
-The sustainability index is being redesigned early 2023/24, following an independent review and validation by Savills.
-This continues to be overseen by the Asset Management Steering Group.
+The sustainability index has been fully reviewed throughout 2023/24 by officers and an independent audit has been completed by Savills.
+No significant deficiencies were identified, and all recommendations have been considered and where appropriate implemented.
+Ongoing analysis and assessment of the process will continue as standard practice with a dedicated working party that feed directly into our Asset Management Steering Group.